Chia-Network/chips/chip-template.md

 Replaces      | <CHIP number, (optional)>
 Superseded-By | <CHIP number (only allowed for Obsolete CHIPs)>

 This is the template for all CHIPs to use.
 Please fill it out according to the guidelines laid out in [chip001](/CHIPs/chip-0001.md).
-The preamble section above must conform to [RFC 822](https://www.ietf.org/rfc/rfc822.txt) standards.
 All media associated with this CHIP should be added to the `assets/chip-<CHIP>` folder, which you may create after you receive your CHIP number.

 Copy and rename the template file to `chip-<your name>-<your proposal>`, then submit it as a pull request.

-Do not modify the following section (IETF RFC Specification), and be sure to follow the standards it lays out.

-## IETF RFC Specification
-The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [IETF RFC 2119](https://www.rfc-archive.org/getrfc?rfc=2119 "Permanent link to RFC 2119").

 ## Abstract
 Give a single-paragraph description of your proposal.
 The abstract should stand on its own -- someone who reads it should be able to understand the gist of your proposal without reading anything else.